agardnerIT/devcontainer/README.md

 Also interesting (but untested) is https://github.com/loft-sh/devpod which promises to read this file but spin up on local machines / any cloud.

+Don't forget to delete your codespace after use, see below!

 ## Usage

 To launch a new codespace, click the `Code` button, change to the `Codespaces` tab and click `Create codespace on main`.